RINEARN/exevalator/README.md

 # Exevalator

 Exevalator (an abbreviation for **Ex**pression-**Eval**u**ator**) is a compact interpreter embeddable in applications, for computing values of expressions.
-Exevalator is currently available for applications written in Java&reg; and Rust&reg;.
+Exevalator is currently available for applications written in Java&reg;, Rust&reg;, and C#&reg;.

 &raquo; [Japanese README](./README_JAPANESE.md)